QryptInc/qrypt-security-quickstarts-cpp/README.md

-# Qrypt SDK Test Envrionment
+# Qrypt SDK Test Environment
 This template can be used to create an environment with resources in place to test and validate Qrypt's SDK.

 ## Quickstart